 Radley Road, Abingdon, Oxfordshire

 The first part of the present church was built at the sole expense of Sir George Bowyer (1811-1883), a writer on constitutional matters and jurisprudence, and a significant figure in mid-nineteenth century ecclesiastical politics.
-Born at Radley House, Berkshire, he was called to the Bar in 1839.
+Born at Radley House, Berkshire, he was called to the bar in 1839.
 In 1850 he converted to Catholicism.
-At the same time Pope Pius IX re-established the hierarchy, and the hostility aroused by this ‘Papal Aggression’ led Bowyer to prepare a pamphlet in defence of the Pope.
-From this time on he was the foremost lay champion in England of the Catholic Church.
+At the same time Pope Pius IX re-established the hierarchy, and the hostility aroused by this ‘papal aggression’ led Bowyer to prepare a pamphlet in defence of the pope.
+From this time on he was a prominent lay champion in England of the Catholic Church.
 In the same year Bowyer was appointed Reader in Law at the Middle Temple.
 From 1852 to 1868 he was a Member of Parliament, representing the Irish borough of Dundalk.
-He succeeded to the Baronetcy in 1860.
+He succeeded to the baronetcy in 1860.

-Cardinal Wiseman depended greatly on Bowyer’s advice and support, as indeed did the Pope (Norman, p.141), the latter in matters relating to his temporal powers and the movement towards Italian Unification.
+Cardinal Wiseman depended greatly on Bowyer’s advice and support, as indeed did the pope, the latter in matters relating to his temporal powers and the movement towards Italian unification.
 However, Cardinal Manning came to distrust Bowyer, who in turn was ‘loud-mouthed in his denunciation of Manning; and carried his abuse even into the smoking-room of the Reform Club’ (Purcell’s Life of Manning, quoted in Norman, 141).
-Bowyer was a Knight Commander of the Order of Pius IX, a Knight Grand Cross of the Order of St. Gregory the Great, and a Knight of Justice of the Sovereign Order of St. John of Jerusalem (in which costume he appears in the east window at Abingdon).
+Bowyer was a Knight Commander of the Order of Pius IX, a Knight Grand Cross of the Order of St. Gregory the Great, and a Knight of Justice of the Sovereign Order of St John of Jerusalem (in which costume he appears in the east window at Abingdon).
 He was a Justice of the Peace and Deputy Lieutenant of Berkshire.
 He never married.